Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 **Event delivery and ordering**

 - It is possible that you may occasionally receive the same webhook event more than once.
-We recommend setting up idempotent event processing by using the `webhook_id`.
+We recommend setting up idempotent event processing by using the `event_id`.
 - Finch does not guarantee delivery of events in the order they happen.
 For example, you may receive an `update` event for an `individual` before a `created` event.
 You should also use the Finch API to occasionally fetch any missing data.
 For example, you can fetch an individual if you happen to receive an `update` event first.

 **Event Mapping**